mehulagg/gitlab/doc/security/rack_attack.md

    GLKEYS *rack::attack*
    ```

-1. Optionally, add the IP to the whitelist to prevent it from being blacklisted
+1. Optionally, add the IP to the whitelist to prevent it from being denylisted
    again (see [settings](#settings)).

 ## Troubleshooting

-### Rack attack is blacklisting the load balancer
+### Rack attack is denylisting the load balancer

 Rack Attack may block your load balancer if all traffic appears to come from
 the load balancer.
 In that case, you must: